elzurdo/elzurdo.github.io/resume.markdown

 * June 2011-September 2011:\
     &nbsp;&nbsp;&nbsp;&nbsp;Post Doc Research, Research at the Center of Cosmology and Particle Physics, NYU
 * June 2007-May 2011:\
-    &nbsp;&nbsp;&nbsp;&nbsp;PhD Research at the Center of Cosmology and Particle Physics, NYU, under supervision of Prof. Michael Blanton.
+    &nbsp;&nbsp;&nbsp;&nbsp;PhD Research at the Center of Cosmology and Particle Physics, NYU,\
+    &nbsp;&nbsp;&nbsp;&nbsp;under supervision of Prof. Michael Blanton.

 **Education**
 * September 2005-May 2011:\